Logo Hourrail

 Touring Europe by train with children: they traveled through 15 countries in 4 months

-We’re a French-Hungarian couple, travel lovers, and parents to three boys aged 12, 9, and 5.
-We decided to turn our daily routine into a big adventure: four months on Europe’s railways…
+French‑Hungarian, travel lovers and parents of three boys aged 12, 9 and 5, we decided to turn our everyday life into a big adventure: four months on the rails of Europe…

-No kerosene, no sky streaked with white trails—just tracks, landscapes, stations, and time.
-Train travel felt like the obvious choice: slower, closer, more mindful.
+No kerosene, no sky streaked with white contrails — just rails, landscapes, stations and time.
+The train journey seemed obvious to us: a slower, closer, more conscious mode of transport.

-Our goal?
-To show our kids (and ourselves) that adventure can go hand in hand with family life… and low-carbon living.
+Our ambition?
+To show our children (and ourselves) that adventure can rhyme with family… and carbon sobriety.

-Since April, we’ve crossed 14 countries—and the adventure isn’t over yet.
-Here’s the journey so far:
+Since April, we've already crossed 14 countries and the adventure continues.
+Here’s our journey so far:

 • France